Available Tax Forms

 Enter whichever is more: amount from line 40 or $43.75.
 41

-(total of column C from the second table on the previous page) 61167 x 42
+Number of months (total of column C above) 61167 x 42

 Line 41 multiplied by line 42 = 43